galaxyproject/training-material/topics/admin/tutorials/interactive-tools/tutorial.md

 >    > Depending on the order in which you are completing this tutorial in relation to other tutorials, you may have already created the `job_conf.xml` file, as well as defined `galaxy_config_files` and set the `job_config_file` option in `galaxy_config` (step 4).
 If this is the case, be sure to **merge the changes in this section with your existing playbook**.
 >    {: .comment}
 >
 > 3. Next, we need to configure the interactive tools destination.
 First, we explicitly set the destination to the default `local` destination since there will now be two destinations defined.
-Then we add a destination for submitting jobs as docker containers using the [advanced sample job configuration][job-conf-docker] as a guide:
+Then we add a destination for submitting jobs as docker containers using the [advanced sample job configuration][job-conf-docker] as a guide.
+Finally, use the [EtherCalc GxIT's][ethercalc-tool-wrapper] tool ID to route executions of the EtherCalc GxIT to the newly created destination:
 >
 >    ```diff
 >    --- job_conf.xml.old